-It's important that you let us know straight away if your personal circumstances change at any point during the academic year so we can reassess your bursary, if applicable, and let you know if this results in a change to your your entitlement.
+It's important that you let us know straight away if your personal circumstances change.
+This will help us reassess your bursary, if applicable.
+We will then let you know if this results in any change to your entitlement.

-If an overpayment occurs we will contact you to inform you how the repayment will be recovered.
+If an overpayment occurs we will inform you how this can be repaid.
 If you are due additional funds as a result of your changing circumstances, these will be added to your next bursary payment.
-This is especially important for postgraduate students, who may also receive the income assessed and additional allowances.